Ada-Developers-Academy/core-unit-1/python-oop/static-methods-and-class-methods.md

 ## Introduction

-The most common kind of method defined in OOP is instance methods.
+The most common kind of methods defined in OOP are instance methods.
 These methods can only be called from an instance.
-Instance methods typically are used to describe behaviors that instances can do, and to update the state associated with one instance.
+Instance methods typically are used to describe behaviors that instances can do, and to update the state associated with a particular instance.

 There are other kinds of methods that we can define within a class.
-These methods will not be called from an instance, and won't be responsible for maintaining an instance.
+These methods are not called using an object instance, and don't intrinsically have access to the state of any instances.

 ### !callout-info

 ## Class Variables?
 Instance Variables?

 This lesson talks about instance variables and class variables.
 Instance variables are variables associated with an instance.
 In Python terms, they are variables stored on a `self` instance.
-We can also call them attributes.
+We also call them attributes.
 Class variables are variables that are defined inside the class definition, outside any instance method.
 We can access them with dot notation off the class: `ExampleClass.example_class_var`

 ```python
 class ExampleClass: